shorepine/tulipcc/docs/tulip_api.md

 messages = world.messages(n=100, mtype='text') # returns a list of latest chat messages

 # When posting messages or files you set a username, minimum 1 character, maximum 10
-world.post_message("hello!!", username) # Sends a message to Tulip World. username required.
+world.post_message("hello!!") # Sends a message to Tulip World. username required. will prompt if not set.

-world.upload(filename, username, description) # Uploads a file to Tulip World. username required. description optional (25 characters) world.upload(folder, username, description) # Packages a folder and uploads it to Tulip World as a package world.download(filename) # Downloads the latest file named filename from Tulip World if it exists world.download(filename, username) # Downloads the latest file named filename from username from Tulip World if it exists world.download(package_name) # Downloads a package and extracts it
+world.upload(filename,  description) # Uploads a file to Tulip World. username required. description optional (25 characters) world.upload(folder, description) # Packages a folder and uploads it to Tulip World as a package world.download(filename) # Downloads the latest file named filename from Tulip World if it exists world.download(filename, username) # Downloads the latest file named filename from username from Tulip World if it exists world.download(package_name) # Downloads a package and extracts it